What If My Child Gets Sick Right Before Camp?

 Campers with Severe (Life Threatening) Allergies

-Due ot the nature of the program actvities, individuals with severe/life threatening food allergies may not attend Chef Camp.
+REMINDER!
+Due to the nature of the program actvities, individuals with severe/life threatening food allergies may not attend Chef Camp.

 Prepare Your Camper